dd_rescue Command: Tutorial & Examples

 dd_rescue is often used to recover data that has been accidentally deleted or from damaged storage devices.
 It can bypass bad sectors on a disk, creating a copy of the data that can be recovered, hence its significance.

 The command uses two passes to complete data recovery.
-In the first pass, it skips over problematic areas quickly to prevent further damage.
-In the second pass, it goes back to recover as much data as possible from the problematic areas.
+In the first pass, it quickly skips over problematic areas to prevent further damage.
+In the second pass, it attempts to recover as much data as possible from those areas.

 One of the most common problems dd_rescue can solve is data recovery from a failing hard drive.
 When a hard drive starts to fail, it may develop bad sectors that prevent normal reading and writing. dd_rescue can bypass these bad sectors and retrieve as much data as possible.